csdms/project/CONTRIBUTING.md

 as well as several other supporting software products.

-The following is a set of guidelines for contributing to the CSDMS Workbench.
-These are mostly guidelines, not rules.
-Use your best judgment, and feel free to suggest changes to this document in an issue.

-If you just have a question, the best place to ask is the [CSDMS Help Desk](https://csdms.github.io/help-desk/).
+What follows is a set of guidelines for contributing to the CSDMS Workbench.
+Use your best judgment, and feel free to ask us any questions at the [CSDMS Help Desk](https://csdms.github.io/help-desk/).

-**Table of Contents**
+### Contents

 1. [Code of Conduct](#code-of-conduct)
 1. [Bug Reports](#bug-reports)